cs-util-com/cscore/README.md

 More examples can be found in the [TransducerTests.cs](https://github.com/cs-util-com/cscore/blob/master/CsCore/xUnitTests/src/com/csutil/tests/datastructures/TransducerTests.cs).
 The syntax is still work in progress and I am happy for any suggestions how to improve this.
 And there are some great [related sources](https://jrsinclair.com/articles/2019/magical-mystical-js-transducers/) you can read to learn more about Transducers.

+## I18n

+See I18nTests

+## AppUpdateChecker

+See AppUpdateCheckerTests

+## NewsManager

+See NewsManagerTests